-- 37. Restore or encourage the restoration of indigenous vegetation at locations where restoration will not compromise river control objectives or conflict with other uses. - 38.
-Continue development of ponds and restoration of wildlife habitat along the old back-channel at Challies Island. - 39.
-Create or encourage the creation of wetlands and other wildlife habitats at locations where habitats will not compromise river control objectives or conflict with other uses. - 40.
-Ensure that locally-sourced indigenous plant species are used in restoration projects. - 41.
-Liaise where appropriate with the Department of Conservation, Tasman Environmental Trust and Nelson/Marlborough Fish and Game Council in vegetation and habitat restoration work. - 42.
-Encourage the involvement of other agencies, groups and individuals in vegetation and habitat restoration work.
+- 42. Restore or encourage the restoration of indigenous vegetation at locations where restoration will not compromise river control objectives or conflict with other uses. - 43.
+Continue development of ponds and restoration of wildlife habitat along the old back-channel at Challies Island, linking the existing pond with the Waimea River, in consultation with adjacent landowners. - 44.
+Create or encourage the creation of wetlands and other wildlife habitats at locations where habitats will not compromise river control objectives or conflict with other uses. - 45.
+Ensure that locally-sourced indigenous plant species are used in restoration projects. - 46.
+Liaise where appropriate with the Department of Conservation, Tasman Environmental Trust and Nelson/Marlborough Fish and Game Council in vegetation and habitat restoration work. - 47.
+Encourage the involvement of other agencies, groups and individuals in vegetation and habitat restoration work. - 48.
+Encourage restoration of vegetation and habitat that enhances protection of Waimea Inlet and/or enhances links between the mountains and the sea.